-With the entry into force of the Consumer Cannabis Act (CanG) in Germany, the handling of cannabis has changed dramatically.
-The law allows the possession and consumption of certain quantities, cultivation for private use and provides for subsequent lighter sentences.
+With the entry into force of the Consumer Cannabis Act (CanG) in Germany, the way cannabis is handled has changed dramatically.
+The law permits the possession and consumption of certain quantities, cultivation for private use and provides for reduced penalties after the fact.
 We see similar developments in the USA, where mass pardons have restored full civil rights to millions of people.
 But what do these changes mean for Switzerland, especially for us as a CBD company?
 In this article, we take a look at the situation in Germany, the USA and the impact on Switzerland.

 What the Consumer Cannabis Act (CanG) means in Germany